-During the festival, there’s also a lot of watersports.
+During the festival, there are also a lot of watersports.
 Expect kitesurfing, beach football, beach volleyball, and even… hang on, goat racing?
 Yeah, that happens too.
 And when you’re hungry (or thirsty), there are plenty of stalls to refresh yourself.

 Christmas is a thing in Zanzibar, but being a prominently Islamic island, it’s confined mainly to hotels and resorts where tourists congregate.

 In January, Zanzibar celebrates Revolution Day.
 It’s held on January 12 every year and commemorates the end of 200 years of Arab dominance of the island; celebrations go long into the night and are particularly lively at Forodhani Waterfront.

-Centered around Zanzibar’s Stone Town, Sauti za Busara is a festival that celebrates the amazing vibrancy that is African music.
-It goes on for three days in February and sees 400 performers from all over the continent play funky tunes from Africa’s diverse musical genres – from Afro-pop to taarab.
+Centered around Zanzibar’s Stone Town, Sauti za Busara is a festival that celebrates African music’s amazing vibrancy.
+It lasts for three days in February and sees 400 performers from all over the continent play funky tunes from Africa’s diverse musical genres – from Afro-pop to taarab.

 Zanzibar Festivals between March-May

 What is meteorological spring in most Northern Hemisphere countries is Zanzibar’s wet season.
 Many hotels close in April and May, which – combined with the rains – doesn’t exactly make this the best time to visit Zanzibar.

 March is low season, so there’s not a lot going on.
 However, it also happens to be pineapple season, so you’ll get to try some of the sweetest pineapples you’ve ever tasted if you happen to be in Zanzibar in March.

 April celebrates Unification Day.
 Held on April 26 each year, this day marks the union between former Omani territory Zanzibar and former British colony Tanganyika that in 1964 led to what is officially called the United Republic of Tanzania – “Tan” from Tanganyika and “Zan” from Zanzibar.
 Makes sense.
 Not as big of a deal as January’s Revolution Day.

 Zanzibar Festivals between June-August